ircv3/ircv3-specifications/extensions/line-lengths-3.3.md

 ## Introduction

-Currently, IRC lines are limited to 512 octets.
+Currently, IRC lines are limited to 512 bytes.
 There has been much desire to allow longer lines while sending or receiving IRC traffic, allowing longer lines with `PRIVMSG`/`NOTICE`, and solving related issues that come into play while working with the IRC protocol.
 These issues in particular come into play as the protocol is extended to provide greater functionality.

 The `maxline` capability specifies the maximum length of the tags, and of the rest of the message, that the server allows.
 As appropriate, lines will be truncated or split to account for clients which are still restricted to the standard (pre-maxline) limit.